 When can my child be active (include time of day for each day)?

 How can I vary my child’s activity so she stays interested in exercising?

 There is no better time than the present to design an exercise prescription for your child and family.
 The initiative Exercise is Medicine was co-launched in 2007 by the American College of Sports Medicine and the American Medical Association.
-Please visit http://www.exerciseismedicine.org for more information or if you have a student athlete who is interested in improving their training, find out more about Nationwide Children’s Hospital Sports Performance by clicking, here.
+Please visit www.exerciseismedicine.org for more information.

 Pediatric News You Can Use From America’s Largest Pediatric Hospital and Research Center